CMB delensing with deep learning: Data Simulation and Pre-processing

-In this section, we will provide a comprehensive description of the simulated CMB and noisy sky maps used in our analysis.
-This includes detailed information on both the lensed temperature and polarization maps with noise, as well as the unlensed temperature and polarization maps.
+In this section, we will describe the simulated CMB and noisy sky maps used for our analysis.
+This includes detailed information on lensed temperature and polarization maps with noise and instrumental effects, as well as unlensed temperature and polarization maps.

-For our simulations, we employed the publicly available package (\textit{Lenspyx}\footnote{\url{https://github.com/carronj/lenspyx}})~\citep{Lewis:2005tp, Diego-Palazuelos:2020lme}, a Python package specifically designed for simulating lensed CMB maps on a curved sky.
-We also relied on three additional software packages, namely \texttt{CAMB}\footnote{\url{https://camb.info/}} \citep{Lewis:1999bs}, \texttt{LensPix}\footnote{\url{https://cosmologist.info/lenspix/}}~\citep{Lewis:2005tp} and \texttt{Healpy}\footnote{\url{https://github.com/healpy/healpy/}} \citep{Gorski:2004by, Zonca:2019vzt}, as the foundational components for developing detailed curved-full-sky simulations of both lensed and unlensed CMB.
-By incorporating the {\it Planck} 2018 CMB lensing pipeline (plancklens), \texttt{Lenspyx} has the ability to replicate both the published map and band-powers.
+For our simulations, we employed the publicly available package, \href{https://github.com/carronj/lenspyx}{Lenspyx}~\cite{Lewis:2005tp, Diego-Palazuelos:2020lme}, a Python package specifically designed for simulating lensed CMB maps on a curved sky.
+We also relied on three additional software packages, namely \href{https://camb.info/}{CAMB} \cite{Lewis:1999bs}, \href{https://cosmologist.info/lenspix/}{LensPix}~\cite{Lewis:2005tp} and \href{https://github.com/healpy/healpy/}{Healpy} \cite{Gorski:2004by, Zonca:2019vzt}, as the foundational components for developing detailed curved-full-sky simulations of both lensed and unlensed CMB.
+By incorporating the {\it Planck} 2018 CMB lensing pipeline (plancklens), Lenspyx has the ability to replicate both the published map and band-powers.

 We have employed a concise formula to generally describe our data simulation process, which is presented as follows: